amnesiiac/amnesiiac.github.io/_posts/2024-01-29-nerdctl-port-mapping-issue.md

 bridge name     bridge id               STP enabled     interfaces nerdctl0        8000.6e43e7d62d10       no              veth9c455e0d
 ```

-we could conclude that the automatically generated host ports are not overlapped, which can be judge using iptables commands also:
+we could conclude that the automatically generated host ports are not overlapped, which can be confirmed
+using iptables commands as following steps.

-the 1st chain is a pre-routing chain, will deal with all pkts and redirect them.
+1) the 1st chain is a pre-routing chain, will deal with all pkts and redirect them.

 ```text
 $ iptables -n -v -L -t nat
 Chain PREROUTING (policy ACCEPT 1 packets, 67 bytes) pkts bytes target             prot opt in  out  source     destination
     2   104 CNI-HOSTPORT-DNAT  0    --  *   *    0.0.0.0/0  0.0.0.0/0    ADDRTYPE match dst-type LOCAL
 ```

-all matched pkts from any itf in to any itf out, from any src ip:port to any dest ip:port (type=LOCAL),
+2) then all matched pkts from any itf in to any itf out, from any src ip:port to any dest ip:port (type=LOCAL),
 will be pre-route to CNI_HOSTPORT_DNAT chain.

 ```text